 - Grated daikon or ginger: shaved in a fine grater and squeezed of excess liquid

 - Raw egg yolk or poached egg: quail or regular-sized

 - Tempura: vegetable or shrimp

 The best way to serve these soba noodles for a crowd is to serve the noodles and dipping sauce individually, and have the variety of toppings centered at the table for people to dress their sauce to their liking!

-Zaru Soba is quick & easy to prepare and makes for a fun activity for everyone to enjoy together, which makes it a popular choice for a shared meal during the summertime.
+Zaru Soba is quick & easy to prepare and makes for a fun activity for your loved ones to enjoy together, which makes it a popular choice for a shared meal during the summertime.

 I hope you enjoy this easy and delicious soba recipe, and please feel free to leave a comment below or message me on Instagram with any questions.
-Happy cooking!
+Happy cooking everyone!